CodeSparta/codectl.github.io/docs/sparta2/low-side.md

 ## Utility container
 The utility container contains all the tools necessary to successful pull RedHat Openshift operators for an airgapped installation.
-Run the following commands to create the ocp-images.tar
+Run the following commands to create the ocp-images.tar The container must run as the root user for the containerized ansible environment to properly run.

 ```
 # The quay script will create the $HOME/.docker/config.json file that is necessary for the openshift mirror to query the image repositories.